YP28/RolesPermissions/README.md

 ## Bugs or problems
 If you're having problems implementing the module or found bugs in it, please open in issue in this repository so it will help others.

-Oh yeah, any help in testing would be swell.

-### Module
-This module is created for Telefoonboek B.V. to simplify user permissions.